 You have the right to dispute any charges with any lease company who is a member of the BVRLA.
 However, you must pay an independent engineer who is not related to either party to re-examine the leased vehicle.

-This engineer's assessment is final, & you can't appeal again if the decision does not go in your favour.
+This engineer's assessment is final, and you can't appeal again if the decision does not go in your favour.
 However, if the engineer agrees with your dispute, the examination costs will be fully refunded.

 What Happens If I Exceed My Mileage Limit?

 If you go over your total annual mileage allowance, you will be charged on a pence-per-mile basis.
-This pence-per-mile cost is different depending on the finance company & the exact amount will be outlined in your contract.
+This pence-per-mile cost is different depending on the finance company and the exact amount will be outlined in your contract.

 Excess mileage charges are there to compensate for any extra depreciation you put on the vehicle.
 Leasing companies use your expected mileage to work out the car's residual value (how much it will be worth at the end of your contract term).
 This also affects the price of your deal, so it's important you don't exceed your mileage limit because the car will depreciate further the more you drive.

 Remember that your allowance is pooled over the course of your agreement, so even if you choose 15,000 miles per year for a 3-year agreement, you can drive 45,000 miles in total.
-It wouldn't be a problem if you drove 10,000 miles one year, 20,000 miles the next & 15,000 miles in the final year.
+It wouldn't be a problem if you drove 10,000 miles one year, 20,000 miles the next and 15,000 miles in the final year.

 Find out everything you need to know about excess mileage and charges in our handy guide.